- results from a defect is somatic mutation in the gene coding for alpha subunit of Gs, the G protein that stimulates cAMP formation;

 Fibrous Dysplasia in the Spine: Prevalence of Lesions and Association with Scoliosis.

-A highly sensitive polymerase chain reaction method detects activating mutations of the GNAS gene in peripheral blood cells in McCune-Albright syndrome or isolated fibrous dysplasia.
+A sensitive PCR method detects activating mutations of GNAS gene in peripheral blood cells in McCune-Albright or isolated FD.

 Fibrous dysplasia.
 Pathophysiology, evaluation, and treatment.

 Original Text by Clifford R. Wheeless, III, MD.

 Last updated by Clifford R. Wheeless, III, MD on Sunday, February 7, 2016 4:53 pm